Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 With regard to label visibility, users outside the organization do not see the label name.
 However, they do see the content markings, e.g. header or footer, and the name and description of the underlying Azure RMS protection template.
 The description of the Azure RMS template pulls from the description of the label, so external users do ultimately see the label description.

 See [Support for external users and labeled content](https://learn.microsoft.com/en-us/purview/sensitivity-labels-office-apps?view=o365-worldwide#support-for-external-users-and-labeled-content).

+## Audit Label Access and Usage
+You have four options to determine if a label has been accessed or used:

+* Microsoft Purview Compliance Portal > Activity Explorer
+* Microsoft Purview Compliance Portal > Audit
+* PowerShell Search-UnifiedAuditLog cmdlet
+* Microsoft Defender for Cloud Apps > Activity Log

+### Activity Explorer
+The Activity Explorer in the Microsoft Purview Compliance portal provides a 30-day search window of various activities.
+See [Get started with activity explorer](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide) and [Labeling actions reported in Activity Explorer](https://learn.microsoft.com/en-us/purview/data-classification-activity-explorer-available-events?view=o365-worldwide).
+Activity Explorer records labeling actions, such as when a label is applied or changed.
+For small environments, it generally takes between 3-5 minutes for an activity to appear in Activity Explorer.
+Some activities take longer than others to appear.
+For example, the `File read` activity may take 10-15 minutes.
+It is important to note that Activity Explorer only records events for users in the directory.
+For example, if policy allows external users to access protected documents without a guest account, i.e. through cross-tenant access settings, then Activity Explorer does not record events for those users.

+### Audit Log

+### Search-UnifiedAuditLog
+The Microsoft Purview Audit feature and `Search-UnifiedLog` cmdlet have a 90-day search window for non-E5-licensed users and a 365-day search window for E5-licensed users (see [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-solutions-overview?view=o365-worldwide#comparison-of-key-capabilities)).
+You can search up to a 10-year history if (1) the user's whose audit data is covered is assigned a 10-Year Audit Log Retention Add-on license (in addition to an E5 license) and (2) you have explicitly created an audit retention policy for longer 1 year for activities that record sensitivity label actions.
+See [Manage audit log retention policies](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-log-retention-policies?view=o365-worldwide).

+Microsoft Defender for Cloud Apps stores its activity data for 180 days (see [here](https://learn.microsoft.com/en-us/defender-cloud-apps/cas-compliance-trust#data-retention)).
+In the advanced filter use **Action type > contains > "Sensitivity"**.
+The results indicate sensitivity label actions but do not indicate the sensitivity label display name.

+The article, [Analyzing the Use of Sensitivity Labels without the Activity Explorer](https://office365itpros.com/2022/11/15/sensitivity-labels-analysis/) references a script,  [AnalyzeSensitivityLabelUsage.ps1](https://github.com/12Knocksinna/Office365itpros/blob/master/AnalyzeSensitivityLabelUsage.PS1), that can be used to report sensitivity label usage.

+See [Sensitivity label activities](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-log-activities?view=o365-worldwide#sensitivity-label-activities) for a list of all events from using sensitivity labels.
+See [Sentinel - Microsoft Purview Information Protection Connector Reference](https://learn.microsoft.com/en-us/azure/sentinel/microsoft-purview-record-types-activities) for a list of Information Protection activities.
+The [Office 365 Management Activity API schema](https://learn.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema) is a definitive list of all properties in audit data record types.

 ## Roles and Permissions in Microsoft Purview